 Want a bike route that’s easy to follow, well-marked, and specifically designed to pass points of interest and amenities?

-Here are seven of our favorite bicycle-friendly routes—a combination of greenways, dedicated bike paths, and quiet back roads.
+Here are our favorite bicycle-friendly routes—a combination of greenways, dedicated bike paths, and quiet back roads.

 The full Danube River flows about 1,800 miles, from Germany’s Black Forest to the Black Sea, making its way through ten countries.
 In Germany and Austria, cyclists will find wide asphalt paths that are mostly flat and accompanied by road signs that direct cyclists to their next destination or upcoming attractions like the baroque town of Durnstein and the Wachau World Cultural Heritage Site.

 Cycle past picturesque villages, inviting vineyards, and sleepy hillsides along the Saar and Mosel Bike Path.
 With few climbs, the route continues on mostly flat, asphalted paths.
 Cyclists will travel through a countryside full of castles and, of course, with vineyards producing the region’s famous Riesling wine.

 Setting off in Interlaken on Lake Thun, the Aare Cycle Route takes cyclists along a Swiss adventure with the Jungfrau, Mönch, and Eiger mountains in the background.
 The route meanders along dedicated cycle paths or quiet regional roads.
 Mostly-flat paths make this a perfect route for all riders.
 One of the most famous routes in Switzerland, the Aare takes you through the Bern UNESCO World Heritage Site, home of the delicious Toblerone chocolate.